microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#workspace_symbol" name="workspace_symbol" class="anchor">Workspace Symbols Request (:leftwards_arrow_with_hook:)</a>

 The workspace symbol request is sent from the client to the server to list project-wide symbols matching the query string.
+Since 3.17.0 servers can also provider a handler for `workspaceSymbol/resolve` requests.
+This allows servers to return workspace symbols without a range for a `workspace/symbol` request.
+Clients then need to resolve the range when necessary using the `workspaceSymbol/resolve` request.
+Servers can only use this new model if clients advertise support for it via the `workspace.symbol.resolveSupport` capability.

 _Client Capability_:
 * property path (optional): `workspace.symbol`